cassiozen/mithryn-ttrpg/rules.md

 ### Long Rest

 A long rest represents uninterrupted sleep, safe shelter, and proper care.
-PCs can regain hit points equal to half their Strength score (rounded up).
+PCs roll 2D4 to determine how many hit points they recover.